Navigation

 Create a database

-If you’ve come here directly from creating your account, you should on your organization's overview page where you can choose to either: Create a new database or import a database.
+If you’ve come here directly from creating your account, you should be on your organization's overview page where you can choose to either: Create a new database or import a database.

 Click the button to "Create a new database".